-Applicants must be fully-qualified medical doctors (with no more than 10 years’ whole time equivalent [WTE] career experience after full medical qualification at the time of applying), have a right to work in the UK, be eligible for home/EU PhD fees and should be currently engaged in a specialist training programme and not yet awarded a CCT or equivalent.
+Applicants must be fully-qualified medical doctors (with no more than 10 years’ whole time equivalent [WTE] career experience after full medical qualification at the time of applying), have a right to work in the UK, be eligible for home PhD fees only, should be currently engaged in a specialist training programme and not yet awarded a CCT or equivalent.
 They must demonstrate academic excellence and a commitment to pursuing a career as an academic clinician with an interest in global health.

 Each application must include the following:

 The supporting statement section should set out how your qualifications, experience and training meet each of the selection criteria.
 Please provide one or more paragraphs addressing each criterion.
 An answer to any of the criteria such as “Please see attached CV” will not be considered acceptable.
 The supporting statement is an essential part of the selection process and thus a failure to provide this information will mean that the application will not be considered.

 - A completed additional Clinical PhD Programme application form